-Queen Victoria she said she had “the greatest horror of having children and would rather have none.”
-However, during her 17 years of marriage to Prince Albert she bore nine children and became obsessive about organizing their lives.
-According to the BBC “she thought it her duty to be 'severe.'
+Queen Victoria said she had “the greatest horror of having children and would rather have none.”
+However, during her 17 years of marriage to Prince Albert, she bore nine children and became obsessive about organizing their lives.
+According to the BBC, "she thought it her duty to be 'severe.'
 She didn't do affection.”

 The Royal Children